tarunnewton/Deep-Scalable-Recommender-Systems-AWS/TensorFlow/README.md

 ```{python, eval=FALSE, python.reticulate = FALSE}
 %timeit execute()
 ```
+## Results

-for 10 million reviews we get '5min 19s ± 1.19 s per loop (mean ± std. dev. of 7 runs, 1 loop each)' time which is 16 times slower than DSSTNE.
+For 10 million reviews we get '5min 19s ± 1.19 s per loop (mean ± std. dev. of 7 runs, 1 loop each)' time which is 16 times slower than DSSTNE.

 ## References